-- 1. The Student Administration Office of the Faculty is the first point of contact.
+1. The Student Administration Office of the Faculty is the first point of contact.
 The Student Administration staff can use the Student Handbook to determine whether the student satisfies the criteria for an alternative arrangement (see Article 2).
-If the student does not, then she or he will be referred to the study advisor, with whom she/he must make an appointment (see Article 2.3). - 2.
-If the request is approved, then an employee of the Student Administration Office will organize a room naturally after co-ordinating with the secretary of the contact lecturer for the course to be examined (see Article 3.2), a copy of the examination paper plus accessories, et cetera.
+The student will be

+- referred to the study advisor and must make an appointment if the criteria are not met (see Article 2.3) - 2.
+If the request is approved, then an employee of the Student Administration Office will organize a room naturally after co-ordinating with the secretary of the contact lecturer of the course to be examined (see Article 3.2), a copy of the examination paper plus accessoirses, et cetera.